Alihsan84/grade-average/README.md

 # Grade Average of a Student
-This is a program to take in the marks of five course display the grade.
+This is a program to take in the marks of five courses display the grade.
 Program takes in the marks of Mathematics, Physics, Turkish, Chemistry and Music from the user and finds the average of the marks.
 If the average is greater than 55 the program displays the message